Shelob9/cashier/UPGRADE.md

 PR: https://github.com/laravel/cashier/pull/643

-One of the most important changes in Cashier v10 is that from now on, the API version is fixed from Cashier.
+One of the most important changes in Cashier v10 is that from now on, the Stripe API version is fixed from Cashier.
 This is because in the past, people would upgrade to the latest Stripe API versions but Cashier might not have been updated yet for it.
 By controlling the API version ourselves, we can prevent bugs more easily and make updates to newer API versions more easily.

 ### Publishable Key